arrow

 Real-Time Processing TPS

-Real-time processing or stream processing TPS process transitions as they occur.
-They enable to provide almost immediate updates and responses, with processing delays attributable to the system’s technical capability only.
-When a customer purchases something online they receive confirmation and a receipt almost immediately.
+Real-time processing or stream processing TPS processes transitions as they occur.
+They enable almost immediate updates and responses, with processing delays attributable to the system’s technical capability only.
+When a customer purchases something online, they receive confirmation and a receipt almost immediately.
 That’s when a real-time processing TPS is involved.

-Real-time processing TPS are typically used when up-to-the-minute data is necessary, such as:
+Real-time processing TPS is typically used when up-to-the-minute data is necessary, such as:

 • Online banking transactions